-The Alberni Valley Food Security Group works to foster inter-agency collaboration and local engagement that supports initiatives moving towards greater access to local food in our community.
-AVFSG prioritizes actions that promote local food production and recovery, community education, relationship building and aligned governance.
+The Alberni Valley Food Security Society works to foster inter-agency collaboration and local engagement that supports initiatives moving towards greater access to local food in the community.
+AVFSS prioritizes actions that promote local food production and recovery, community education, relationship building and aligned governance.

-The group strives towards a Food Secure Alberni Valley: when all people, at all times, have access to nutritious, safe, personally acceptable and culturally appropriate foods, produced in ways that are environmentally sound and socially just.
-The Alberni Valley Food Security Group promotes a wide variety of community-led initiatives and facilitates several unique programs including our Local Food boxes, The Gleaning Project and Grow Local which comprises of school gardens support and teachings, informational gardening videos, public workshops, and community events.
+The organization strives towards a Food Secure Alberni Valley: when all people, at all times, have access to nutritious, safe, personally acceptable and culturally appropriate foods, produced in ways that are environmentally sound and socially just.
+The Alberni Valley Food Security Society partners on a wide variety of community-led initiatives as well as facilitating several unique programs including our community gardens, The Gleaning Project and Grow Local which comprises of school gardens support, informational gardening teachings, public workshops, and community events.

-The AV Food Security group operates within the ancestral, unceded and traditional territory of the Hupacasath and Tseshaht First Nations.
-We seek to increase our understanding of indigenous food systems and respectfully acknowledge the keepers of this land.
+The AVFSS operates within the ancestral, unceded and traditional territory of the Hupacasath and Tseshaht First Nations.
+We seek to increase our understanding of Indigenous food systems and respectfully acknowledge the keepers of this land.

-As the manager of the Alberni Valley Food Security Group, Stephanie works to strengthen local food security and sovereignty.
+As the manager of the Alberni Valley Food Security Society, Anna works to strengthen local food security and sovereignty.
 In her role, she participates in initiatives that bring appropriate access to food for all members of her community.
-Stephanie holds a Bachelor of Commerce degree and a postgraduate certificate in Community Development.
+Anna has dedicated expertise in the areas of food security, agriculture, policy change, climate change and comprehensive community development.
 She is passionate about the tremendous impact of food and believes collaboration is key to maximizing the impact of every intention.

 Her community nutrition role encompasses a broad set of activities including nutrition education, nutrition and health promotion as well as assessment and planning to meet communities’ needs to access a safe, adequate and healthful diet.
 She especially enjoys translating general nutrition recommendations into action and is passionate about working with her communities to support food and nutrition security.